 Finance and Budget

 Jay Wilkinson reported for the Finance and Budget Committee.
-He stated that these reports are not final until audited and that due to a downturn in the market during the 4th quarter of 2018 we are showing a deficit for the first time in a long time.
+He stated that these reports are not final until reviewed by the auditor and that due to a downturn in the investment market during the 4th quarter of 2018 we are showing a deficit for the first time in a long time.

 Finance & Budget Committee